RahimAbbas55/Weather-Application-using-Python-Tkinter-AirNow-Api/README.md

 5)After doing all the above mentioned steps, run the code and enter the zip code of any of the states that is covered by AirNow website.
 6)Enter ZIPCODE and just press enter.

+Feel free to contact me on my social media.
+All of my social media is given in my profile description.
+Have fun and hit me up for any collaboration.😊😊😊